XiugeChen/Image-Tagger-Network-Game-Server/README.md

 that the game is completed and prompting the players to play again.
 If both the players agree to play again, the process repeats with a new image.

-For detailed description please look at project_description.pdf
+For detailed description please look at resources/project_description.pdf

 ## COMMAND (Linux)